exadel-inc/esl/src/modules/esl-carousel/plugin/dots/README.md

 The `dotBuilder` function is called for each dot to create a new dot element.
 But note that the dot element is not added to the DOM and does not know it's state at this stage.

-Also note that the element provided by the `dotBuilder` function should have `esl-carousel-dot` attribute with the dot index, otherwise the plugin will not work correctly.
+NOTE: `ESLCarouselNavDots` attaches `esl-carousel-dot` attribute to the dot elements automatically.
+Do not remove it, it is required for proper plugin work.

-The builder signature is `(index: number, count: number, $plugin: ESLCarouselNavDots) => HTMLElement`.
+The builder signature is `(index: number, $plugin: ESLCarouselNavDots) => HTMLElement`.

 The `dotUpdater` function is called for each dot to update it's state based on the current carousel state.
 In the updater function you can set it as active, disabled, etc.

 The updater signature is `(dot: HTMLElement, index: number, $plugin: ESLCarouselNavDots) => void`.
+Note: to define if the dot is active, you can use `index === $plugin.activeIndex` expression.
+Access to `activeIndex` and `count` does not cost additional performance as they are cached during the dots update.

 ### Default Dot Builder
 The default dot builder is stored under `ESLCarouselNavDots.defaultDotBuilder`.
 It creates a button element as a dot item with the following attributes:
-  - `esl-carousel-dot` - index of the dot (0-based)
-    NOTE: The `esl-carousel-dot` is critical for the plugin to work correctly.
-In case you define custom dot builder from scratch, make sure to include this attribute.
   - `role="tab"` (the `esl-carousel-dots` element has `role="tablist"`)
   - `aria-label` based on `dot-label-format` attribute (default is `Go to slide {index}` or `Go to slide group {index}` for multiple slides per view)
   - `class="esl-carousel-dot"` - default CSS class for dot element is `esl-carousel-dot`